 8 lbs |

-the big layers trimmed off, but don’t get rid of all
+the top fat layer trimmed, but don’t get rid of all of

 1 cup |